BlackDiamond1503/PYRCADE_Terminal_Based_Game_Engine/ROM_Documentation.md

 > A value can be given via `()`, some commands requiere a value after an argument, or only a value.
 The value has to go right after the argument, if not, the interpreter will raise an `ArgumentError`
 ___
 ### Pyrcade Game File (`.pyrg`)
-This file acts as the **header** of the ROM, it contains metadata for the game that the interpreter uses to create the game instance
+This file acts as the **header** of the ROM, it contains metadata for the game that the interpreter uses to create the game instance.
+The metadata that this file **MUST** contain is described bellow.